Times change and my website needed to change too. To see the 2020 update of this page click this link

 Purchase several easy-entry litter boxes.

-Warmed, canned cat foods with pungent odor and a bit of added water encourages picky eater.
+Warmed, canned cat foods with pungent odors and a bit of added water to encourage picky eaters.

 Loss Of Litterbox Training – Soiling The House

 This is a common problem in older cats.
 The first thing to do is separate a behavioral issue from a health issue.
-Some cats loose litter box training because they are old (senility) . (ref) , others, because they are stressed and still others because they are ill.
+Some cats loose litter box training because they are old. (ref) , others, because they are stressed and still others because they are ill.
 These three causes occur in roughly equal numbers.

 When removing inter-cat stress, other stressors, and dietary and home modifications do not solve the problem; your veterinarian needs to become involved.
 Blood and urine tests will check if a urine problem is due to urinary tract disease and other tests can rule out digestive tract disturbances and metabolic problems such as diabetes or hyperthyroidism.